Haruka Komiyama

-Haruka Komiyama (込山榛香 Komiyama Haruka, born September 12, 1998, in Chiba Prefecture, Japan) is a Japanese idol, singer and model.
-She is a member of the Japanese girl group AKB48's Team A and was an exclusive model for the Japanese teen-magazine LOVE Berry.
+Haruka Komiyama (込山榛香 Komiyama Haruka, born September 12, 1998) is a Japanese idol, singer and model.
+She was a member of the Japanese girl group AKB48 and was an exclusive model for the Japanese teen-magazine LOVE Berry.

 Career

 Komiyama passed AKB48's 15th Generation in 2013.
 She had her debut in May 2013 and joined the group as a Research Student (研究生 Kenkyuusei) in June 2013.
 In February 2014 she was promoted as an official member to Team 4 at the AKB48 Daisokaku Matsuri.

 Komiyama was announced to have a documentary which first aired March 30, 2016, later airing a more complete version with footage after AKB48's General Elections.
 After not ranking in the group's 2014 and 2015 General Elections, she ranked at the 21st position in 2016.
 In October 2016, Komiyama was made an exclusive model for the Japanese teen-magazine LOVE Berry.
 Her first senbatsu single was High Tension released in November.

 In 2017, Komiyama was announced for her second senbatsu Shoot Sign released in March.
 She was also announced for her third senbatsu single Negaigoto no Mochigusare as a part of the media senbatsu which was released in late May.
 In her 2nd General Election after ranking the prior year, Komiyama dropped 31 places to 52nd.
 She was also able to participate in the Kansai Collection in August.

 Komiyama also participated in AKB48's wrestling event WIP Climax 2017 winning in a duo match with her partner Saya Kawamoto.
 In November, she was announced with 6 other members to be a part of AKB's new unit "7byou-go, Suki ni naru" (7秒後、君が好きになる。Nana byou-go, Suki ni Naru, After 7 seconds, I will like you) during a Showroom live stream where it was also revealed she was the center for their first song "Hohoemi no Toki."

 During AKB48's 12th anniversary performance, it was announced that new teams would be created in the Spring of 2018.
 She was transferred to Team K from Team 4 and appointed captain.

 Participated as a Team K representative in the 3rd AKB48 Group Draft on January 21, 2018.